 “The rapid growth of IoT has not been paralleled with a growth in device security, and insecure devices risk businesses being both insecure and non-compliant.”

-This lack of visibility and resulting insecurity is backed up by a recent Panaseer study, where security leaders cited IoT devices as the assets that they have least visibility over.
+This lack of visibility and resulting insecurity is backed up by a Panaseer study, where security leaders cited IoT devices as the assets that they have least visibility over.

 “An IP address can rarely be found on an IoT device and even if it is, it’s difficult to tell what the device’s function is and what it’s connected to.
 With multiple networks in different locations containing multiple devices, visibility naturally decreases.
-This leaves security teams completely in the dark for the risk individual devices pose and what vulnerabilities can be exploited by malicious actors,” says Grant Duxbury, pre-sales engineering at Aptum Technologies.
+This leaves security teams completely in the dark for the risk individual devices pose and what vulnerabilities can be exploited by malicious actors,” says Grant Duxbury, director, pre-sales engineering at Aptum Technologies.

 To ensure these devices are secure and that a business remains compliant, leaders can follow the below steps to ensure IoT governance.